Install Magento 2.4.7 on Ubuntu 22.04 [Complete Guide]

 sudo apt install mysql-server

-Β to confirm installation and then pressΒ ENTER
+When prompted, typing Y to confirm installation and then press ENTER.

 When the installation is complete, lets check the mysql version